 Founded in the mold of traditional law journals, LJLA publishes an array of legal scholarship produced by undergraduates from interdisciplinary perspectives.
 LJLA subscribes to the belief that the study of law is fundamentally a liberal art and not something that is the sole province of students and scholars at professional schools.

-The journal is led by its editor, Scott Boddery, and is supported by a team of student article-and-notes editors who were selected following a competitive application process.
+The journal is led by its founding editor, Scott Boddery, and is supported by a team of student article-and-notes editors who were selected following a competitive application process.

 Who can write for LJLA?